nginxinc/nginx-service-mesh/docs/content/reference/api-usage.md

 ## Viewing the global mesh configuration

 The `meshconfig` custom resource only contains configuration fields that can be changed at runtime.
-However, to view the full state of the mesh configuration, including fields that were set at installation, you can use the `nginx-meshctl` command line tool.
+To view the full state of the mesh configuration, including fields that were set at installation, you can use the `nginx-meshctl` command line tool.

 - View the full configuration of the mesh: